Generation X Loses Icons

-Yesterday, as Generation X mourned the loss of a childhood icon, and while every radio station in Oklahoma City played Ben, Beat It or Billie Jean, I surprisingly had a different song going through my head.
-Randy VanWarmer’s You Left Me, Just When I Needed You Most.
+Michael Jackson died yesterday and Generation X mourned the loss of a childhood icon.
+Every radio station in Oklahoma City played Ben, Beat It or Billie Jean, but I had these words from a Randy VanWarmer’s song running through my head:

 But I miss you more than I missed you before